Cyprus-Kotlin-User-Group/Cyprus-KUG/README.md

 ### Support Cyprus KUG
 If you or your company wants to support Cyprus KUG in any fashion (provide a space, sponsor drinks, snacks or swag), please [fill in an issue here](https://github.com/Cyprus-Kotlin-User-Group/Cyprus-KUG/issues/new?assignees=oldtuna&labels=&template=support-proposal.md&title=).
 Patrons and sponsors will be featured on this page.

-Cyprus KUG is supported by: JetBrains, inDrive, Exness
+Cyprus KUG is supported by: JetBrains, inDrive, Exness.